lrcouto/push_swap/README.md

    **June 7th 2021** - Set up a basic error message function and created the structs that will hold my stacks.
 I will use circular doubly linked lists, as I think it'll make it easier to implement the stack rotation rules.
 I'm trying to make my code as human-readable as possible, as this is one of the skills I feel like I need to improve on.
 My next step will be to validate the input, and then to insert it into the list.

   **June 8th 2021** - Working on verifying if the input is valid.
 Current challenge is finding where is the best moment to verify if the input is above or below int limit.

+  **August 19th 2021** - After a little 2-month break to focus on minishell, we're back to push_swap!
+All error handling is done, and the setup for my stacks is ready.
+I chose to use circular doubly linked lists to make rotation operations easier.
+I've also implemented basic stack operations, like pop, push and swap.
+Next step is to implement the push_swap moves.